Sperm donation stories – why become a donor? Quotes, experiences, motivations & more

 sperm donor motivations

-For 42-year-old Thomas however, the actual idea to become a sperm donor happened after a conversation he had with his grandfather.
+For Thomas, the idea of becoming a sperm donor came after a conversation with his grandfather.

 “It came about originally because of a long chat I had with my grandfather about being a decent person.
 I didn’t think I was a bad person, but I started to speculate that I could do more.
 I realised this was one of the things where I could actually make a difference.
 I could help childless couples, so they could experience having children.”

-Further to this, student Jacob also mentions that receiving a small compensation for his donations is just a bonus:
+Alongside this, student Jacob also notes that receiving a small compensation for his donations is simply an added bonus:

-All three donors have thoughts about the children who will be born thanks to their help.
+All three donors have reflected on the children who may be born as a result of their donation.
 Jacob elaborates:

-“I can of course understand some of the concerns you can have when bringing children into the world.
-But, the way I see it, children are part of the families and environments that they grow up in.
+“I understand the concerns people may have, when bringing their children into the world.
+But the way I see it, children are part of the families and environments that they grow up in.

 We have shown that we can certainly foster children and give them a really good life, even though they are not genetically related to their parents, and from that perspective it’s easy to be a donor.”